-Make an adorable top for you baby girl with this babydoll tee pattern.
-It’s a free sewing pattern that only uses about a fat quarter of fabric!
+Make an adorable top for you baby with this babydoll tee pattern.
+It’s a free sewing pattern that only uses one fat quarter of fabric!

 I did some really creative cutting to fit all the pieces on a fat quarter and creates a really cute flutter sleeve!
 It’s my favorite part of the design.
 It’s so adorable on toddler arms.